redien/reuse-lang/README.md

 **A.** You don't.
 Reuse is not a general-purpose language.
 It's meant for creating reuseable libraries that implement business logic.
 If you need side-effects, you will have to rely on the host language.

+**Q. How come it's implemented in Javascript?**

+**A.** Javascript is [quite portable](https://github.com/svaarala/duktape), has a big mind-share with lots of libraries and is probably not going anywhere anytime soon.

 ## Use
 ```
 node reuse.js < example.reuse